jameskolean/gatsby-jameskolean-tech/_data/post/2021-02-02-aws-lambda-layers.md

 sudo xcode-select --install
 ```

-#Create our
+#Create a Lambda
-Cool, we can now create an app.
+Cool, we can now create a Lambda.
 Just run `sam init` and answer the questions as follows.

 ```shell
 > sam init